 Carpenter Ants

 Attracted to moist areas, feed on sugar and protein.
-If if you see these, submit a maintenance request form.
+If you see these, submit a maintenance request form.

 Asian Lady Beetles